 - Unexplained agitation or fear

-- Unusual behaviour like pacing or not wanting to leave your side
+- Unusual behavior like pacing or not wanting to leave your side

 - Muscle twitching or trembling